quchen/articles/monad_fail.md

 Desugaring can now be changed to produce this constraint when necessary.
-For this, we have to decide when a pattern match can not fail; if this is the case, we can omit inserting the `fail` call.
+For this, we have to decide when a pattern match can not fail; if this is the case, we can omit inserting the `mfail` call.

 The most trivial examples of unfailable patterns are of course those that match anywhere unconditionally,